Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- MSc Student, Physiology Research Center, Institute for Basic Sciences, Kashan University of Medical Sciences, Kashan, Iran.
+1- Physiology Research Center, Institute for Basic Sciences, Kashan University of Medical Sciences, Kashan, Iran.

-2- Associate Professor, Biochemistry and Nutrition in Metabolic Diseases Research Center, Institute for Basic Sciences, Kashan University of Medical Sciences, Kashan, Iran.
+2- Biochemistry and Nutrition in Metabolic Diseases Research Center, Institute for Basic Sciences, Kashan University of Medical Sciences, Kashan, Iran.

 Abstract:

 Methods: Using chronic constriction injury (CCI) of the rats' sciatic nerve, neuropathic pain was induced.
-Investigating the analgesic effect of the probiotics mixture, 40 male rats were randomly assigned to 4 groups (n=10 for each): Sham-operated (SM), and CCI model rats have orally received 1 ml saline (CS), or 100 mg/kg Gabapentin (CG) or 1 ml probiotics mixture (CP) Lactobacillus plantarum, Lactobacillus delbrueckii, Lactobacillus acidophilus, Lactobacillus rhamnosus, and Bifidobacterium bifidum (109 CFU of each) daily.
+Investigating the analgesic effect of the probiotics mixture, 40 male rats were randomly assigned to 4 groups (n=10 for each): Sham-operated (SM), and CCI model rats orally received 1 mL saline (CS), or 100 mg/kg gabapentin (CG) or 1 mL probiotics mixture (CP) Lactobacillus plantarum, Lactobacillus delbrueckii, Lactobacillus acidophilus, Lactobacillus rhamnosus, and Bifidobacterium bifidum (109 CFU of each) daily.
 Using behavioral tests, the pain was assessed on days 1, 4, 7, 14, and 21 of the study.
 Finally, the biochemical evaluation of sciatic nerve tissue was done.

 Results: Probiotics decreased cold and mechanic allodynia and thermal hyperalgesia.
-Reducing lipid peroxidation level and increasing total antioxidant capacity, SOD, and GPx activity was also significant in the probiotics group.
+Reducing lipid peroxidation levels and increasing total antioxidant capacity, superoxide dismutase (SOD) and glutathione peroxidase (GPx) activity were also significant in the probiotics group.

 Type of Study: Original | Subject: Behavioral Neuroscience